frconor-ebook/meditations/_posts/2025-06-09-the-infinite-love-of-god.md

 And Our Lord communicates with us in the intimacy of our hearts, both during these periods of prayer and also throughout the day.

 St. John of Chrysostom says, "I am a friend, an associate and head, and a brother and sister, and a mother; I am everything, and all I want is an intimate friendship with you.
 I have become poor for you, a beggar for you, been crucified for you, buried in a sepulcher for you; in heaven I intercede before God the Father for you; and on earth I am his ambassador to you.
 You are everything to me, brother, co-heir, friend, and associate.
 What more do you want?"
-(St. John Chrysostom, *Homilies on St. Matthew*).
+(John Chrysostom, *Homilies on St. Matthew*).

 What more could we want?
-When we contemplate Our Lord in each one of the scenes of *The Way of the Cross*, these words easily come to our lips from the heart: "To know that you love me so much, my God, and yet\...I have not lost my mind (Josemaría Escrivá, *The Way*, Point 425).
+When we contemplate Our Lord in each one of the scenes of *The Way of the Cross*, these words easily come to our lips from the heart: "To know that you love me so much, my God, and yet\...I have not lost my mind!
+(Josemaría Escrivá, *The Way*, Point 425).

 In Psalm 86 we\'re told, "There is none like you, Lord.
 So great you are, so marvelous are your doings.
 You alone are God" (Ps.
 86:8,10).